mmistakes/jekyll-theme-skinny-bones/getting-started/index.md

 ## Installation

-Skinny Bones requires [Jekyll](http://jekyllrb.com/) 2+.
-Make sure to run `gem update jekyll` if you aren't on the latest version or `gem install jekyll` if this is your first time installing it.
+Skinny Bones requires [Jekyll](http://jekyllrb.com/) 3.0.
+Make sure to run `bundle update` if you aren't on the latest version or `bundle install` if this is your first time installing it.

 If you are creating a new Jekyll site using Skinny Bones following these steps: